ReAlex1902/Titanic/README.md

-The dataset train.csv includes the data of Titanic passengers.
-The goal is to predict will the passenger survive or not.
+The goal of the project is to understand either the passenger of the Titanic will die or not.
+The dataset is here (https://www.kaggle.com/c/titanic/data)

-The main data analysis and model creaing is in the main.ipynb file.
-The final result of models (Logistic Regressino, Decision Tree and Random foest) is in the main.py file
+The Scikit Learn library is used in this project.

+Firstly, in Analysis.ipynb I'm analyzing the data I have.
+During the work I got that best methods I can use to determine the goal feature are Logistic Regression and Random Forest.
+Also, I concluded that scaling may be needed.

+Then in the main.ipynb I created models and fitted them.
+And as I expected, Logistic Regression worked perfect, Random Forest was just a little bit (1,6%) worse than Logistic Regression.